civo/civo-rancher-driver/.github/CONTRIBUTING.md

 We follow the [fork and pull model](https://opensource.guide/how-to-contribute/#opening-a-pull-request) for open source contributions.

 Tips for a faster merge:

 * address one feature or bug per pull request.
 * large formatting changes make it hard for us to focus on your work.
 * follow language coding conventions.
 * make sure that tests pass.
 * make sure your commits are atomic, [addressing one change per commit](https://chris.beams.io/posts/git-commit/).
 * add tests!
 * save your large formatting changes for a different PR, so we can focus on your work
 * explain your rationale for why this feature is needed
 * link your PR to an [open issue](https://blog.github.com/2013-05-14-closing-issues-via-pull-requests/)

-## Code of Conduct

-This project follows the [Linode Community Code of Conduct](https://www.linode.com/community/questions/conduct).

-## Vulnerability Reporting

-If you discover a potential security issue in this project we ask that you notify Linode Security via our [vulnerability reporting process](https://hackerone.com/linode).
-Please do **not** create a public github issue.

 ## Licensing

 See the [LICENSE file](/LICENSE) for our project's licensing.